MicrosoftDocs/azure-docs/articles/machine-learning/concept-designer.md

 ## Publish

 You can also publish a pipeline to a **pipeline endpoint**.
-Similar to a real-time endpoint, a pipeline endpoint lets you submit new pipeline runs from external applications using REST calls.
+Similar to an online endpoint, a pipeline endpoint lets you submit new pipeline runs from external applications using REST calls.
 However, you cannot send or receive data in real time using a pipeline endpoint.

 Published pipelines are flexible, they can be used to train or retrain models, [perform batch inferencing](how-to-run-batch-predictions-designer.md), process new data, and much more.
 You can publish multiple pipelines to a single pipeline endpoint and specify which pipeline version to run.